Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 2) [CLI](https://github.com/Azure/pcs-cli): This submodule contains cli source code, which can be used to deploy azure resources or create basic or standard deployments of the product.

-3) [Services](https://github.com/Azure/remote-monitoring-services-java): This submodule is link to the repository containing all the microservices.
+3) [Services](https://github.com/Azure/remote-monitoring-services-java): This submodule is a link to the repository containing all the microservices.

 4) [Webui](https://github.com/Azure/pcs-remote-monitoring-webui): This submodule is a link to ui component of the project.
 &nbsp;